 Don’t expect the Insurance company to correct your error.

 They won’t.
 Why should they?
-It’s your job to ensure your invoices are correct.
+After all, it’s your job to ensure your invoices are correct.
+Nobody else.

 Another example: CCSD Code S0820 – a curettage of lesions

 Insurance Company A says an S0820 attracts a fee of £325 but will NOT allow it to be charged alongside a follow-up consultation

 Insurance Company B says an S0820 attracts a fee of £107 and WILL allow it to be charged alongside a £150 follow-up consultation

 The total charge for S0820 with Insurance Company A = £325

 The total charge for S0820 with Insurance Company B = £257